Darlington Provincial Park

 Darlington Provincial Park is a provincial park in Ontario, Canada.
 It is located just south of Highway 401 in the city of Bowmanville.
 A small park, the topography is dominated by gentle hills formed by a terminal moraine deposited by glaciers at the end of the last Ice Age.
 The park borders on the northern shore of Lake Ontario and also encloses McLaughlin Bay.
 The bay is shallow and at some point in the 1990s was completely closed off from the lake by the action of the waves.
 The property bordering the park to the west is the home of General Motors Corporation's Canadian headquarters.
 Kintigh Generating Station can be seen from this provincial park even though it is on the other side of the lake in Somerset, New York.

 Park wildlife

 Darlington Provincial Park is home to several varieties of plants and animals.
 The flora of the park consists mostly of second-generation regrowth, as the park was reforested in the 1960s after being cleared for farmland.
 Invasive plant species are a serious problem in the park, especially the aggressive purple loosestrife growing in the marshy areas bordering McLaughlin Bay.
 Animal species present in the park range from the white-tailed deer to squirrels and other small animals.
-Other animals such as coyotes and grey wolves have been rumored to be wandering around the park.
+Other animals such as coyotes and Eastern wolves have been rumored to be wandering around the park.
 Fish and amphibian life are also present in the park, especially in and around McLaughlin Bay.
 The park is known for migrating monarch butterflies.